SHASIANAND/NOSOL-ASSIGNMENT/README.md

  4.Customer
    name,medneed,price

-The database should support four entities
+The database should support four entities:

  1)Drugs Information as 'drugs'
  2)Expiry Information as 'drugsexpiry'
  3)Sales Information as 'sales'